Anzasu/Biosphere/README.md

 ## What it does
 The app allows you to save encounters with animals or plants in the form of an entry.
-These are then saved in one of the following categories: mamals, fish, reptiles, amphibias, brids, insects, trees, shrubs, flowers, grasses, fruits/vegetables
+These are then saved in one of the following categories: mammals, fish, reptiles, amphibias, brids, insects, trees, shrubs, flowers, grasses, fruits/vegetables

 The user has the option to enter photos, the name, the genus/family and a description of the object.
 On the start page, the most recent entry is displayed, as well as statistics with how many entries per category the user has entered.